jokecamp/jokecamp.com/_posts/2017-01-26-angular-whitespace-validator-directive.md

 comments: true
 layout: post
 slug: angular-whitespace-validator-directive
-title: Create an Angular2 Custom Validator Directive for Whitespace and Empty Strings
+title: Create an Angular 2 Custom Validator Directive for Whitespace and Empty Strings
 desc: 'Code for creating a validator that requires input that is more than just whitespace.'
 tags:
 - angular